So, why are trademarks so important?

 - An examination report will be issued by IP Australia approximately 4-5 months after you lodge your application.
 This report will set out IP Australia’s examination results.
 If there are no issues, the application will be accepted and published.
 If there are issues you will have 15 months to correct them.

 - If the application is accepted, it will be published in the Official Journal of Trade Marks and any person may oppose your application within a 2 month period, from the date your trademark acceptance is advertised.
 If an opposition is received, you will need to decide whether or not you wish to defend it and the process can become quite costly and lengthy.
-If your trade mark is opposed, you should definitely get in touch with us ASAP.
+If your trade mark is opposed, you should definitely professional legal advice ASAP.

-- If no one opposes your application during the 2 month opposition period, the application can be registered for a period of 10 years, upon payment of the registration fees ($300 per class, per trademark).
+- If no one opposes your application during the 2 month opposition period, the application can be registered for a period of 10 years.

 - Once your trademark is registered and all fees are paid, it will be enforceable and your trademark will provide you a defence against trademark infringement, in relation to the goods/services for which your trademark is registered.